pashampavan/organisation-event-management/README.md

 # Organisation-Event-Management

 ## Description
-This is MERN stack project to manage events,tasks and attendees in an organisation.
+This is MERN stack project to manage events,tasks,attendees and more in an organisation.
 ---

 ## Prerequisites